penske-media-corp/pmc-larva/README.md

 ```
 sh scripts/refresh-dependencies.sh
 ```

+## Linking Larva for Local Development
+When working with Larva locally, you'll likely want to test your changes on a Larva project.

+Using [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link), we can point your local project's Larva packages to your local Larva monorepo.

+1. From within this repo, run `npm run link-all` to link the Larva, Patterns, CSS, and JS packages.
+1. From within your project, run `npx @penskemediacorp/larva link-all`.
+1. From within your project, run a full build (usually `npm run prod`).

+Once

 ## Viewing Larva Patterns

 To view and develop Larva patterns, run the following command after the above installation setup: